TechWithAnish/frontdesk-hitl/README.md

 ## Notes
 - LiveKit integration is mocked via console logs as per project constraints.
-- Timeout threshold is set to 5 minutes.
+- Timeout threshold is set to 1 minute.
 - Tested on Python 3.8+ with Flask 2.3.2 and livekit-api.